iot4b/docs/guide.md

 # What is it?
-The EverIot is a blockchain-based platform for remote control of your devices.
+The EverIOT is a blockchain-based distributed platform for your IOT devices.
 All data is securely stored and encrypted in blockchain.
 That keeps sensitive information as confidential.

 ## Some introductory words
 It's mandatory to own your personal Keenetic or OpenWRT router to participate alpha test.

 ## Alpha-test FAQ
 The main goal of alpha testing is to research additional use cases, fix bugs and errors, and improving UX.

 # Quick Start
 ## Install app guide
 First, install a mobile application for your platform - iOS / Android.
 Links: